 In addition, there was created a simple and rounded variant of a frog image which could be used together with the lettering or independently.

-New versions of visualising the mascot for logo
+New versions of visualizing the mascot for logo

 Various combinations of lettering with the image of the mascot

-So, it can be seen, that the designer have made great efforts to meet all the needs and wishes of the customer, that is why his work was highly appreciated by the customer.
-In a while all the work on the site redesign by Tubik Studio together with new logo will be presented to the users of the Ribbet
+So, it can be seen, that the designer has made great efforts to meet all the needs and wishes of the customer, that is why his work was highly appreciated by the customer.
+In a while, all the work on the website redesign by Tubik Studio together with the new logo will be presented to the users of the Ribbet service.

 Originally written for Tubik Blog